 In accordance with our goals and philosophy, our program is play-based.
 Each day your child will be provided time for free play with a wide variety of materials and spaces.
 Some activities are teacher planned and guided, but each child can freely choose which activity, materials or space he/she wishes to use.
 The YMCA strives to challenge and stimulate each child at his/her own developmental level and foster a positive self image by accepting each child as an individual.

 The Early Learning Centers of the YMCA of Cass and Clay Counties implements the Creative Curriculum for Infants, Toddlers & Twos and the Creative Curriculum for Preschool Children.
 Our Early Learning Centers are full-day programs which incorporate a preschool curriculum within their structured learning day.
-School Age Learning Centers use several different curricula that compliment the elementary and middle school curriculum.
+School Age Learning Centers use several different curricula that compliment the elementary school curriculum.